-Policies for this online course
+Policies for this course

-- Exams: You must complete the midterm and final exams yourself, without any external help or communication. - Written assignments: Your written assignments, including discussion posts, should be your own original work. - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
-If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me. - Falsifying research or results: All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your library research look more successful than it was. - Collaboration and informal peer-review: The course includes many opportunities for formal collaboration with your classmates.
-While study groups and peer-review of major written projects is encouraged, remember that comparing answers on assignments is not permitted.
-If you're unsure about a particular situation, please feel free just to ask ahead of time. - Group projects: This course includes group projects, which can be stressful for students when it comes to dividing work, taking credit, and receiving grades and feedback.
+- Exams: You must complete the midterm and final exams yourself, without any external help or communication. - Written assignments: Your written assignments, including discussion posts, should be your own original work.
+You are allowed to discuss with your peers and work together on the assignments.
+However, the submission must be written in your own words - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
+If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me. - Falsifying research or results: All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your library research look more successful than it was. - Group projects: This course includes group projects, which can be stressful for students when it comes to dividing work, taking credit, and receiving grades and feedback.
 I will make the guidelines for group work as clear as possible for each activity and assignment, but please let me know if you have any questions.